zongkai28/performance_test/README.md

 cd ..
 # At this stage, you need to choose which middleware you want to use
 # The list of available flags is described in the middleware plugins section
+# Square brackets denote optional arguments, like in the Python documentation.
 colcon build --cmake-args -DCMAKE_BUILD_TYPE=Release <cmake_enable_plugin_flag>
 source install/setup.bash
 ```